freeCodeCamp/freeCodeCamp/guide/english/css/height-and-width-dimensions/index.md

 #### Width:

-The CSS width property explanations are exactly the same as the height properties' except they alter the width of an element.
+The CSS width property shares exactly the same values as the height property, except they alter the width of an element.
 Therefore, I will only show a few examples of the usage of these properties below.

 **Example:**
 ```css